hyperledger-labs/splice/poc5/README.md

 - the fees paid for actions initiated by an account allow moving the start of the expiry up to a week into the future
 - lock duration needs to be prepaid based on that time-based fee

+- account modifications outside of transfers will burn a small modificaiton fee to cover cost of account tracking

 ## On getTime